 Study 201 is a single-arm multi-center pivotal study using current Good Manufacturing Practices, or cGMP, manufactured naxitamab, which commenced recruitment in the second quarter of 2018.
-We expect to enroll a total of 37 patients with recruitment ongoing in four sites.
+We completed the initial enrollment target of 37 patients and continue recruitment at all sites.